Creating Recipes

 Recipes allow you to store all of the information about how you brew a specific coffee for a specific brew method, and how this changes over time.

-Note: A single recipe contains many different brews across multiple locations, users, and roast dates.
+A single recipe contains many different brews across multiple locations, users, and roast dates.
 This allows you to easily compare how your coffee is being brewed over time across multiple teams, and locations.

 You can set one reference across multiple locations, or you can define a different set of reference parameters per location, or even per equipment station.
 Baristas always have the right recipe at hand for the coffees currently on your menu, and are able to log any changes required to achieve optimal results.